Lucia's Blog: 2022-09-11

 “Blessed is the man who endures temptation; for when he has been approved, he will receive the crown of life which the Lord has promised to those who love Him.”
 (Jas.
 1:12)

 James’ message matches those stated above.
 James wrote to Christians when he referred to them as “My brethren” (1:1; 2:1; 3:1).
 The “man who endures temptation” is a brother or sister in Christ who endures faithfully to the end, without succumbing to whatever temptations the devil throws at them.
 We will receive the crown of life at the end of our lives if we endure faithfully.
-That same basic thought is expressed in Jas.
+That same primary thought is expressed in Jas.
 1:25.
-Thus, we Christians must continue to live by the Gospel of Christ and not be just a hearer but a doer of God’s Word to be blessed.
+Christians must continue to live by the Gospel of Christ and not be just hearers but doers of God’s Word to be blessed.

 “But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.”